CShulby/Balancer-Scripts/README.md

-This is the Triphone Balancer built by Christopher Shulby
+This is the Triphone Balancer built by Christopher Shulby for his PhD Thesis

-Date: 01.12.2014
+Original Date: 01/12/2014

 ----Introduction-----